 - Step 1: Identification of Flea Infestation - Our first step is always to find the source and provide you with options to tackle the problem with minimal intrusion.

-- Step 2: Eradication of Current Infestation - Remove the current fleas that have taken control of your life with safe products that won't place your family at additional risk.
+- Step 2: Eradication of Current Infestation - Remove the current fleas that have taken control of your life with safely-applied products that won't place your family at additional risk.

-- Step 3: Ongoing Protective Barrier Treatment - Keep your family, pets, and home safe with peace of mind knowing that our team is keeping those fleas away.
+- Step 3: Ongoing Protective Barrier Treatment - Protect your family, pets, and home with peace of mind knowing that our team is keeping those fleas away.